tobiasgerstenberg/webppl_tutorial/notes/2_building_generative_models.md

 - Recursion is a very powerful technique.
 - For example, recursive functions are important for capturing theory-of-mind inferences such as: "Lisa thinks that Tom thinks that she thinks that he is interested in her."
 - A recursive functions calls itself within the function call.
+It needs a stopping condition (which can be probabilistic).
 - Here is an example for how to implement a `while` loop using a recursive function.
 This function implements a "counting down to zero" procedure.

 ```javascript